Eid al Adha (Starts) in

 Eid al-Adha is also an occasion for Muslims to reflect on the values of sacrifice, compassion, and generosity.
 It is a time to remember those who are less fortunate and to share one's blessings with them.
 In many parts of the UK, Muslims come together to prepare a communal meal for the homeless and needy.
 Eid al-Adha is observed on June 28th this year.

-Top Tweets for Eid al Adha -Updated
+Top X Posts (formerly Tweets) for Eid al Adha -

 Facts about Eid al-Adha